 What is Federal Work-Study?

 Work-study is a need-based, part-time employment program in which the government and the employer share the payroll cost of employing a student.
-Since Work-Study is a need-based program, it is included as a part of the Financial Aid Offer for students.
-Not every UW-Madison student is eligible as eligibility is determined based on an individual student’s financial need.
 More information on Federal Work-Study can be found here.

 What does it mean to be a Federal Work-Study partner?

-Federal Work-Study Partners are community based organizations or small businesses where UW-Madison students are able to work to earn against their work-study allotment.
-This helps our partner organizations find and recruit highly qualified students while keeping costs towards employee wages low.
-We work with community-based non-profit organizations, local municipalities, and small businesses within the state of Wisconsin that serve the public good.
+Federal Work-Study Partners are community-based non-profit organizations, local municipalities, and small businesses within the state of Wisconsin where UW-Madison students are able to work to earn funds from their work-study allotment.
+This helps our partner organizations find and recruit highly qualified students while keeping costs for employee wages low.
 All partners are reviewed for eligibility by our team based on UW-Madison’s administration of this federal program.

 Why should I become a Federal Work-Study Partner?